gneu77/rx-signals/docs/rx-signals_start.md

 :warning: Back to our analogy of the `Signals` type being the reactive counterpart of a class-instance, a `SignalsBuild` is the reactive counterpart of a class/class-constructor.

+## Composition via SignalsFactory <a name="signals-factory-type"></a>

-As mentioned at the end of the previous section, the manual composition of such `SignalsBuild` functions is error-prone and needs a lot of boilerplate code.
+As mentioned at the end of the `Signals` section, the manual composition of factory-function (hence `SignalsBuild` functions) is error-prone and needs a lot of boilerplate code.
 To generalize factory composition, _rx-signals_ features the `SignalsFactory` class as a wrapper for `SignalsBuild`.
 The following snippet just shows a part of the SignalsFactory methods.
 We will encounter more methods later and you can consult [the corresponding API-documentation](https://rawcdn.githack.com/gneu77/rx-signals/master/docs/tsdoc/classes/SignalsFactory.html) for details of all methods.